 └── Random Idle Animation

-The key advantage: each node is a self-contained piece of logic that you can test, tune, and reuse independently.
+The main advantage is simple: each node is a self-contained piece of logic that can be tested, tuned and reused on its own.

-• Transition smoothness: When an NPC switches between behaviours, add brief transitional states — a character doesn’t instantly go from “idle” to “sprinting,” they startle, orient, then accelerate
+Transition smoothness matters too.
+When an NPC switches from idle to sprinting, there should be a brief transitional state.
+A character does not instantly go from “idle” to “sprinting”.
+They startle, orient, then accelerate.

-For NPCs with more complex decision-making — shopkeepers, allies, faction members — utility-based AI offers more nuanced behaviour.
+For NPCs with more complex decision-making - shopkeepers, allies, faction members - utility-based AI gives you more nuanced behaviour.

-The concept: instead of hard-coded priority, every possible action gets scored based on the current context.
-The NPC chooses the highest-scoring action.
+The idea is straightforward.
+Instead of hard-coded priority, every possible action gets scored against the current context, and the NPC picks the highest-scoring action.

 Actions and their utility scores: